 |Scalability||Horizontally and Vertically Scalable.||Vertically Scalable, Horizontal scaling possible through Master/Slave replication or sharding.|

 |Data Model||JOINS discouraged with the query-driven model.
 Fetches data from one table per query.||Multiple tables, Joins required to query data.

 |Read Performance||O(1)||Requires reading from multiple tables using JOIN, resulting in O(log(n)).|

 |Write Performance||The append model provides high writing performance.||Writing requires a search first which slows down write performance.|

 |Transaction||ACID properties are not provided, can be tuned to support ACID properties.||Provides ACID transactions.

 In this article, we learned about some key differences between Cassandra and MySQL.
 Most businesses use Cassandra for write-heavy workloads in the field of Data Science whereas MySQL is preferred for all other types of workloads.
 Hopefully, this would give you the knowledge to choose the right database according to your needs.

 This is a guide to Cassandra vs MySQL.
-Here we discuss the difference between Cassandra vs MySQL, along with key differences, infographics,& comparison table.
+Here we have discussed Cassandra vs MySQL head to head comparison, key difference along with infographics and comparison table respectively.
 You can also go through our other suggested articles to learn more–